grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy reached up and patted him on his big shoulder and climbed up to the control room.
 She sent Owen down to the sonar compartment to operate the emergency main ballast blow levers, and she stood next to Bastian reviewing every gauge reading and valve setting on the trim tank control panel.
 They worked together over the course of the next few hours to blast enough air from the high-pressure system into the main ballast tanks to lift them up 50 meters or so.
 At that depth, Cassandra could tell them from sonar that they were still drifting away from the sound of the sub with the ram, so they still had the current.

-But time passed, and with it the bow sank deeper and deeper as they took on the weight of more water in the cargo hold.
-The deck was soon at a 60 degree down angle as they drifted like a derelict through the black water 250 meters down.
-It was getting more and more difficult to move around the boat, and the dramatic effort involved in even simple tasks was causing panic to vein its way into the moral of the crew.
+Being slightly shallower did slow the leaking somewhat.
+And for a short while they were able to overcome the weight of the water in the cargo hold by displacing a little more water from the trim tanks.
+But as time passed, the bow sank deeper and deeper as water relentlessly seeped in.
+The deck was soon at a 60 degree down-angle as they drifted like a derelict through the black water 250 meters down.
+It was getting more and more difficult to move around the boat, and the dramatic effort required by even simple tasks was causing panic to vein its way into the moral of the crew.
 Cassandra had to constantly press her feet against the sonar console to keep from sliding off her chair into it, and her leg muscles were burning with the effort.

-Finally, when they had gained maybe 5 nautical miles, Percy could not take it anymore, and she gave Owen the order to fully blow out the main ballast.
-The _Prospect_ shot up from the depths, the hull screaming with relief the whole way, and burst through the surface, settling back down to just under with the deck awash.
+Finally, when they had gained maybe 5 nautical miles, Percy's patience overcame her fear, and she gave Owen the order to fully blow out the main ballast.
+With the scraping creak of the rusty valves as Owen opened them, the _Prospect_ shot up from the depths.
+The hull screamed and groaned with relief the whole way, and the boat burst through the surface, settling back down to just under with the deck awash.

-Percy had them start running the bilge pumps to remove the water from the cargo hold, and the low-pressure air compressors to get the boat fully surfaced.
-She also decided it was time to risk a little more noise and they started the electric motors.
-She selected an eastern course to take them towards their rendezvous point with Shakes.
+Percy put the periscope up and scanned around an empty sea.
 The western sky was starting to redden with late-day light.
+She opened the hatch from the control room, and the whole crew followed her up on to the bridge.
+Even though the _Prospect_ still had the semblance of a sinking vessel --- with a bow-down tilt, and only the sail above water --- she let the crew have a moment in the fresh air.
+They had been scarily deep.
+It had felt to Percy like they had stood on the very edge of the black hole under them and hurled insults at it while daring it to swallow them.
+Yet here they were back to the safety of the planar world.
+She was going to let her crew appreciate that for a moment before they got back to work.

-Percy decided to hold off on starting the diesels until after dark, even though they were moving on the surface now.
+But it was not long before Percy had the crew back below deck to start the bilge pumps that would finally remove the water from the cargo hold, and run  the low-pressure air compressors to get the boat fully surfaced.
+She also decided it was time to risk a little more noise and they started the electric motors --- she would hold off on starting the diesels until after dark, even though they were moving on the surface now.
+She selected an eastern course to take them away from the sub with the ram and towards their rendezvous point with Shakes.

+## Chapter 7

 [//]: # (### Rendezvous with Shakes)

-With darkness Hemi was able to take a sighting from a star, and he calculated they had made about 20 nautical miles from the point where they had dove to below 300 meters.
-Percy felt that was enough of cushion that they could start the diesels --- on the surface at this range they were more likely to be detected on radar than sonar anyway.
+With darkness Hemi was able to take a sighting from a star, and he calculated they had made about 20 nautical miles from the point where they began their dive below 300 meters.
+Percy felt that was enough of a cushion that they could start the diesels --- on the surface at this range they were more likely to be detected on radar than sonar anyway.
 They soon had the diesels turned over and roaring away below decks.
 Percy had them throttle up to 15 knots, and Hemi calculated a precise easterly course that would bring them to the rendezvous point with Shakes.
 Percy kept a lookout in the ring throughout the night and gambled on not running the radar, feeling that it was too likely to give them away.

 They ran through the night on too much coffee and not enough sleep.
 But they saw no other vessels and there was no sign of the sub with the ram.

-Even as the sun rose in front of them, Percy kept them on the surface wanting to make up some of the time they had lost during the previous day.
+Even as the sun rose in front of them, Percy kept the boat on the surface wanting to make up some of the time they had lost during the previous day.
 She was hoping to make the rendezvous with Shakes more or less on time.
-The sun was well up above the horizon and they had clear visibility for 11 miles from the lookout ring before Percy finally called for the boat to submerge.
-They had only a few more miles to go to the rendezvous point with Shakes, and high confidence that Hemi would navigate them very precisely to the correct spot.
+The sun was well up above the horizon and they had clear visibility for something like 10 miles from the lookout ring before Percy finally called for the submarine to submerge.
+They had only a few more miles to go to the rendezvous point with Shakes, and Percy had high confidence that Hemi would navigate them very precisely to the correct spot.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 A few hours later Hemi announced they were on top of the rendezvous point.
 They leveled the boat at 20 meters down, and shut down the motors to wait.
 Everyone except Cassandra passed the midday and afternoon hours catching up on sleep and lazy recuperation.
 Cassandra was stuck listening to sonar to detect the approach of Shakes.
 In the late afternoon she caught the far-off sound of a loud diesel engine, and by the time ten minutes had passed she was sure it was the _Gnat_, approaching the rendezvous a high speed on the surface.